Call to Action: Affordable Higher Education

 College is expensive.
 This is a fact that we all know to be true, but it’s hard to fully grasp until we begin paying off student loans.
 Even then, we see debt as an individual concern when in reality, it is so much bigger than we can even imagine.

-The average student loan borrower graduates with $37,172 in educational debt—a $20,000 rise in the last 13 years.
+The average student loan borrower now graduates with approximately $37,853 in federal debt.
 The idea of putting oneself in so much debt to earn a degree might seem short-sighted on the surface.
 It might seem easy to merely forgo college and pursue a vocation—something “blue collar” trade advocates have promoted for some time.
 While affordable technical training and apprenticeships could alleviate the educational burden for some workers, it is simply not enough.

 Why It Matters: America Needs More College Grads